pejter/twitch-queue-bot/README.md

 - !next -> Advance the queue by one and displays the new head of the queue
   - This will add the player to the player history which will make them unable to join again until a reset
+  - If the player name is set for that user it will be displayed in brackets next to the username
 - !list -> List the first 5 people in queue
 - !clear -> Clear the queue
 - !open -> Open the current queue for signups